Robert Jordan: Relationships

+Jordan later entered into a relationship with his editor Harriet McDougal, whom he married in 1981.
+Given the two lived together, rather than presenting McDougal with a completed manuscript, he would present the books chapter by chapter for revisions in a process she termed "curb-side editing".
+She did not feel that their romantic relationship conflicted with their relationship as editor and writer.
+The two were together for the remainder of his life, and McDougal is today seen as the authority on the subject of Jordan's writing.

 Illness and death

 On March 23, 2006, Jordan revealed that he had been diagnosed with cardiac amyloidosis and that, with treatment, his median life expectancy was four years.
 In a separate weblog post, he encouraged his fans not to worry about him and stated that he intended to have a long and creative life.
 He began chemotherapy at Mayo Clinic during early April 2006.
 He participated in a study of the drug Revlimid, which had been approved recently for multiple myeloma but not yet tested for primary amyloidosis.

 Jordan died on September 16, 2007.
 His funeral service was on September 19, 2007.
 He was cremated and his ashes buried in the churchyard of St. James Church in Goose Creek, outside Charleston, South Carolina.

-Jordan's papers can be found in the special collections of the College of Charleston.
-Access to some records including Jordan's correspondence papers is restricted, and will not be available for viewing until thirty years after his death (September 2037).
+Legacy

+Some of Jordan's work was published posthumously.
+Using Jordan's notes, The Wheel of Time was completed by Brandon Sanderson in the form of three final books, ending with A Memory of Light in 2013.
+An encyclopedia for the series, based on Jordan's notes as well as the books themselves, was released as The Wheel of Time Companion in 2015.
+Jordan's first novel Warrior of Altaii- which he wrote in the late 1970s and discarded at the time- was ultimately edited by McDougal and published in 2019.
+McDougal considers the book prototypical to The Wheel of Time, with some themes and elements present in the much earlier work.